 I maybe fell asleep during this stretch.
 Big meal!
 An afternoon glass of wine!
 My natural propensity to fall asleep in any and all moving vehicles!
 But, after about an hour and a half, I awoke to find that we were officially in the middle of no where.

 We followed the directions along dusty, rocky roads, and I started to wonder if I had gotten the address wrong.
-Then, when we saw giant nests with huge birds watching us amble along, I started to wonder if we were going to make it out of this country alive.
+Then, we saw giant nests with huge birds watching us amble along.
+I started to wonder if we were going to make it out of this country alive.

 …And driving and driving, until finally: we had arrived.
-And to be honest, for a brief moment, I wondered if maybe those giant birds did maul us to death because surely, we had arrived in HEAVEN.
+And to be honest, for a brief moment, I wondered if maybe those giant birds did maul us to death.
+Surely, we had arrived in HEAVEN.

 We were warmly welcomed by the owner, Miguel, and his wife, and instantly, we felt like we were at home.
 When we commented that the house was stunning, we were told it was designed by their daughter.
 A budding architect, she had fully renovated a traditional Portuguese house that was previously in ruins… as her very first project.
 Ever.